NPKelly/CS481-X-S20-capstone-homecu/docs/NickKelly.md

 One of the features that the sponsor wanted was a secure login.
 I had already implemented the authentication of the users but one more step to make the login secure was to implement a block for brute force attacks.
 If a user fails to enter the correct password for the specified username five times in a row, that username will be blocked from logging in for 5 minutes.
 After the five minute wait time, if the user enters an incorrect password the five minutes will start over.
 With these precautionary steps the login system is more secure.

+### March 17, 2020

+Met with the entire class to discuss how the class will be transitioning online due to the coronavirus.
+It seems like many of the in-class requirements for the class are being trimmed and each team will have to determine how their projects will be affected.

+### March 19, 2020

+Gave a short demo to our sponsor.
+Progress for the project is going as we planned and the feedback from the sponsor will help direct our efforts for the upcoming weeks.

+### March 21, 2020

+Created a document that discussed how the current situation will affect the teams ability to work on the project.
+We do not believe that we will be significantly affected and are planning to continue working as normal.

+## Week 11

+Spring Break

+## Week 12

+### March 31, 2020

+Met with Shane for the first time since the class was moved to online.
+We discussed how the project has been going and the ways in which the team has been affected.

+### April 5, 2020

+The team created a demo video that shows the features that are currently implemented for the project.
+The video can be found at (https://www.youtube.com/watch?v=uVen6xU8u1Y)[https://www.youtube.com/watch?v=uVen6xU8u1Y].

+## Week 13